ballerina-attic/ballerina-demo/README.md

 import ballerina/http;

-// Services, endpoint, resources are built into the language
+// Services, endpoint, resources are built into the language.
-// This one is HTTP (other options include WebSockets, Protobuf, gRPC, etc)
+// This one is HTTP (other options include WebSockets, Protobuf, gRPC, etc).
 // We bind it to port 9090
 service<http:Service> hello bind {port:9090} {

   // The service exposes one resource (hi)
   // It gets the endpoint that called it - so we can pass response back
-  // and the request struct to extract payload, etc. hi (endpoint caller, http:Request request) {
+  // and the request object to extract payload, etc. hi (endpoint caller, http:Request request) {

-      // Create the Response object
+      // Create the Response object.
       http:Response res;
-      // Put the data into it
+      // Put the data into it.
       res.setPayload("Hello World!\n");
-      // Send it back. -> means remote call (. means local)
+      // Send the response back. `->` means remote call (`.` means local)
-      // _ means ignore the value that the call returns _ = caller->respond(res);
+      // _ means ignore the value that the call returns.
+      _ = caller->respond(res);
   }
 }
 ```

-In VS Code’s Terminal pane, change the directory to `demo` by `cd demo`, and then run:
+In VS Code’s Terminal pane, change the directory to `demo` by executing command `cd demo`, and then run:

 ```
 $ ballerina run demo.bal